 So plugging all those assumptions into the ROI model, I get the following:

 It isn’t any big surprise of that smaller houses save money, but knowing just how much money they save, at least $50,000 in this case, is valuable information.

 An important point to make here is that for all sizes of new homes, even 10,000 square-foot McMansions, reducing home size by 500 square feet will always save about $50,000 over 10 years, and even more after that.

 The price per square feet for used homes is hard to come by, but this Talahasse real estate article puts used homes at about 65% of new home prices on a square-footage basis in 2011, which appears to be unusually low by historical standards (at least for that market).
-Rounded up to 70%, this means that existing home purchasers can save about $35,000 for every 500 square feet the decide they don’t need.
-Still a pretty slam dunk deal if you can afford to let go of that space and get cozy with your housemates / family.
+Rounded up to 70%, this means that existing home purchasers can save about $35,000 for every 500 square feet they decide they don’t need.
+Still, a pretty slam dunk deals if you can afford to let go of that space and get cozy with your housemates/family.

 One easy way to save additional money on housing is to buy an older home rather than new construction.
 I plan to do an analysis on this in the future, but it is tricky because older homes might be less energy-efficient and/or might require higher ongoing maintenance expenses, although new homes apparently aren’t always without problems of their own either.
 According to Investopedia (and the Tallahassee article above), the average new home sells for about 30% more than the average existing home.

 I decided to run the numbers again to include utility expenses.
-Assuming $1.37 per square foot in annual utility expenses, the value of buying 500 less square feet of house jumps to $56,707.
-For an existing house it is probably somewhere in the neighborhood of $40,000 over the first ten years of ownership.
+Assuming $1.37 per square foot in annual utility expenses, the value of buying 500 fewer square feet of house jumps to $56,707.
+For an existing house, it is probably somewhere in the neighborhood of $40,000 over the first ten years of ownership.